-Friends of the Mississippi River engages citizens to protect, restore and enhance the Mississippi River and its watershed in the Twin Cities region.
+Friends of the Mississippi River engages people to protect, restore and enhance the Mississippi River and its watershed in the Twin Cities region.

 Friends of the Mississippi River envisions a river that is recognized and celebrated for its intrinsic values.
 Imagine with us a river where the water is clear and clean and safe to swim in, where fish and wildlife are healthy and abundant, and where scenic bluffs and cultural treasures are protected.

 Here you can catch fish that are healthy to eat.
 You can stroll through oak savannas and sand prairies alive with the diversity of our natural heritage.
 Here historic sites speak to the timeless connection between people and the river.

 Envision a river accessible to all and a community that actively embraces this river ethic and welcomes its role as the Mississippi River’s steward for current and future generations.

 We believe all of us are accountable for the health of the Mississippi River, its creatures and the communities that live along its banks and rely upon its waters.